 14 CT Fourier Series

 Recall the complex exponential \(e^{st}\) for \(s\in\mathbb{C}\) is the Eigenfunction of CT LTI systems.
 If we can decompose an input into a (possibly infinite) sum of such signals, we can easily determine the output using the superposition principle.
-In this section we consider the decomposition when the input is periodic, called the CT Fourier Series (CTFS).
+This is the practical significance of Fourier methods.
+In the following, it can be confusing as to why we are rewriting the same function in a different way, but the effort pays off since, as we will see, it simplifies analysis significantly and gives us intuition about how LTI systems work.

 Recall a signal \(x(t)\) is periodic, with fundamental frequency \(\omega_0 = \frac{2\pi}{T_0}\) rad/sec or \(f_0 = \frac{1}{T_0}\) Hertz, if \(x(t) = x(t+kT_0)\) for integer multiple \(k\) and fundamental period \(T_0\in \mathbb{R}\).
-As we shall see, in this case the complex exponent of the Eigenfunction becomes \(s_k = jk\omega_0\), and the decomposition is a countably infinite sum.
+As we shall see, in this case the complex exponent of the Eigenfunction becomes \(s_k = jk\omega_0\), a complex sinusoid with frequencies that are harmonics of the fundamental frequency.
+The decomposition is a countably infinite sum.
 This gives the input-output relationship for a stable LTI system as \[x(t) = \sum\limits_{k = -\infty}^{\infty} a_k \, e^{j k\omega_0 t} \; \longrightarrow\; y(t) = \sum\limits_{k = -\infty}^{\infty} H(j k\omega_0)\, a_k \, e^{j k\omega_0 t}\] where \(H(j k\omega_0)\) are the Eigenvalues or frequency response.
 We now turn to determining under what circumstances the decomposition exists and how to find the coefficients \(a_k\).

 14.1 Synthesis and Analysis Equation